hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-public-rest-api.md

 - PAUSED
 ```

-For more in depth discussion on the topic about API Gateway and OAuth 2.0 (Open Authorization) please take a look at these blogs in HPE DEV:
+For more in depth discussion on the topics about API Gateway and OAuth 2.0 (Open Authorization) please take a look at these blogs in HPE DEV:

 * [Using HPE GreenLake Console's API Gateway for Data Services Cloud Console](https://developer.hpe.com/blog/api-console-for-data-services-cloud-console/)
 * [Implementing OAuth 2 Flow for Data Services Cloud Console's Client Application](https://developer.hpe.com/blog/oauth2-for-hpe-greenlake-data-services-cloud-console/)